Dimitrie Osmanli: Film, television and radio

-He directed the short feature film Doll’s Rebellion in 1957 in the poetic realism stile.
+He directed the short feature film Doll's Rebellion in 1957 in the poetic realism stile.
 His work includes four long length features; he first directed A Quiet Summer in 1961.
 Later, he directed Memento, 1967, Thirst, 1971 and Angels of the Dumps, (People of the In-between), 1995.

-Osmanli created 11 documentary films, 14 television features, TV series, film reports, and a number of television productions, directed for the studios in his country and abroad.
-He directed the TV play The Paradox of Diogenes for the Polish TV Katovicze, and the long length feature The White Shirt, the TV play The Lost Son and the seven-episode TV series Morava ’76; the latter three projects were for the Belgrade TV studio.
+Osmanli created 11 documentary films, 14 television features, TV series, film reports, and a number of television productions, directed for studios in his country and abroad.
+He directed the TV play The Paradox of Diogenes for the Polish TV Katovicze, and the long-length feature The White Shirt, the TV play The Lost Son and the seven-episode TV series Morava '76; the latter three projects were for the Belgrade TV studio.

-His works had been given awards at both film and TV festivals.
-In 1987 on the Yugoslav TV festival held in Neum, he was bestowed with the special award for directing the TV film Skopje reveries.
-In June 1998 the American Film Institute (AFI) presented his film Angels of the Dumps in the National Film Theater in the Kennedy Center, Washington, D.C., honoring him with a special two days program named "Macedonian director Dimitrie Osmanli in person."
+Osmanli's works have been given awards at both film and TV festivals.
+In 1987 at the Yugoslav TV festival held in Neum, he was bestowed with the special award for directing the TV film Skopje Reveries.
+In June 1998 the American Film Institute (AFI) presented his film Angels of the Dumps at the National Film Theater in the Kennedy Center, Washington, D.C., honoring him with a special two-day program named "Macedonian director Dimitrie Osmanli in person."
+The feature film Memento (1967) is re-discovered being widely shown under the European program A Season Of Classic Films in a number of European film centers and in an ex-Yugoslav film selection in the Museum of Modern Art (MoMA) in New York.

 He has directed more than fifteen radio dramas by Macedonian, Yugoslav, Russian, and French authors.

 Theatre

 Osmanli directed the staging of about seventy theater plays from a number of periods and genres, including Ana Frank in 1957, as well as the first plays by Plaut, Lope de Vega, Marivaux, the Croat classic Miroslav Krleza, etc., on the national theater stage.
-In the mid-Seventies, he performed the tragic farce entitled Both, Pain and Wrath, his own dramatization of the war theme novel by the Macedonian writer S. Janevski.
+In the mid-1970s, he performed the tragic farce entitled Both, Pain and Wrath, his own dramatization of the war theme novel by the Macedonian writer S. Janevski.

-Osmanli staged a number of comedic plays which have had runs of at least 50 performances, often over 100 showings; The Wedding Ceremony was presented more than 250 times, and the French vaudeville Flea in the Ear was performed regularly for 18 years.
+Osmanli staged a number of comedic plays, which have had runs of at least 50 performances, often over 100 showings; The Wedding Ceremony was presented more than 250 times, and the French vaudeville Flea in the Ear was performed regularly for 18 years.
 His comedy Member of the Parliament by the Serbian classical playwright Branislav Nushich played for 15 seasons on the stage of the National Theatre in Skopje.

 Osmanli was involved with the Edessian Theater in Edessa, Greece, for more than twenty years.
-In the 1970s he directed Woody Allen’s satirical play God (Horis Ftera), Maria Baka-Stavrakou’s The Holidays of Smiley (Oi Diakopes tou Gelastou), Nikolai Gogol’s Wedding (Pantrologimata), and in 1999, Pirandello's Six Characters Searching the Author (Exi Prosopa Psahnoun Siggrafea).
+In the 1970s, he directed Woody Allen's satirical play God (Horis Ftera), Maria Baka-Stavrakou's The Holidays of Smiley (Oi Diakopes tou Gelastou), Nikolai Gogol's Wedding (Pantrologimata), and in 1999, Pirandello's Six Characters Searching the Author (Exi Prosopa Psahnoun Siggrafea).
 God, staged with the Edessian Theater, won first prize at the National Festival of Alternative Theaters in Corinthos, Greece.